PnS2018/pns2018.github.com/session_05.md

 For example, when we want to identify a person from a database, we can simply compare every picture available in the database with the photo at the raw pixel level.
-This process may be effective if these pictures records the front face and are aligned perfectly and the lighting conditions are roughly the same.
+This process may be effective if these pictures record the front face and are aligned perfectly and the lighting conditions are roughly the same.
-Besides the limitation on the input data, this algorithm also generates huge amount of computing overhead that it may not be feasible for running on a reasonable computer.
+Besides the limitation on the input data, this algorithm also generates a massive amount of computing overhead that it may not be feasible for running on a reasonable computer.
 Instead, we can first extract the relevant features that identify the person of interest, and then search the corresponding one